 Term

 Regression Analysis

 Definition: A method for determining the association between a dependent variable and one or more independent variables.

 Regression Coefficient

 Definition: An asymmetric measure of association; a statistic computed as part of a regression analysis.

 Regression Effects

-Definition: The tendency of subjects, who are initially selected due to extreme scores, to have subsequent scores move inward
+Definition: The tendency of subjects, who are initially selected due to extreme secres, to have subsequent secres mays inward

-toward the mean.
+Definition: The tendency of subjects, who are initially selected due to extreme scores, to have subsequent scores move inward toward the mean.

 Regression Fallacy

 Preferred Term: Regression Effects

 Regression to the Mean

 Preferred Term: Regression Effects

 Reliability

 Definition: The extent to which a measurement instrument yields consistent, stable, and uniform results over repeated observations or

 measurements under the same conditions each time.

 Reliability Assessment